-Roth IRA or Coverdell ESA.
-For a distribution from a Roth IRA or Coverdell ESA, report the total distribution in box 1 and leave box 2a blank except in the case of an IRA revocation (see page R-2) and a recharacterization (see page R-3).
-Use Code J, M, or T as appropriate in box 7.
-Use Code 5, 8, or P, if applicable, in box 7 with Code J or T and Code 3, 4, 8, or P with Code M.
+Roth IRA.
+For a distribution from a Roth IRA, report the total distribution in box 1 and leave box 2a blank except in the case of an IRA revocation or account closure (see page R-2) and a recharacterization (see page R-4).
+Use Code J, Q, or T as appropriate in box 7.
+Use Code 8 or P, if applicable, in box 7 with Code J. Do not combine Code Q or T with any other codes.

-However, for the distribution of excess Roth IRA or Coverdell ESA contributions, report the gross distribution in box 1 and only the earnings in box 2a.
-Enter Code J, M, or T and 8 or P in box 7.
+However, for the distribution of excess Roth IRA contributions, report the gross distribution in box 1 and only the earnings in box 2a.
+Enter Code J, and Code 8 or P in box 7.